JustinWeintraub/portfolio/README.md

 * Easily closable popup for project information

-* Data based approach, with the various parts of each projects being stored in lists to be implemented in code
+* Data based approach, with the various parts of each projects being stored in lists to be implemented in code.

+* Custom link detection